Home Web Development PrimeFaces Cookbook

 </application>

-A resource bundle is a text file with the .properties suffix that would contain locale-specific messages.
-So, the preceding definition states that the resource bundle messages_{localekey}.properties file will reside under classpath, and the default value of localekey is en, which stands for English, and the supported locale is tr_TR, which stands for Turkish.
+A resource bundle would be a text file with the .properties suffix that would contain the locale-specific messages.
+So, the preceding definition states that the resource bundle messages_{localekey}.properties file will reside under classpath and the default value of localekey is en, which is English, and the supported locale is tr_TR, which is Turkish.
 For projects structured by Maven, the messages_{localekey}.properties file can be created under the src/main/resources project path.
-The following image was made in the IntelliJ IDEA:

 How to do it...

-To showcase Internationalization, we will broadcast an information message via the FacesMessage mechanism that will be displayed in PrimeFaces' growl component.
-We need two components—growl itself and a command button—to broadcast the message:
+For showcasing Internationalization, we will broadcast an information message via FacesMessage mechanism that will be displayed in the PrimeFaces growl component.
+We need two components, the growl itself and a command button, to broadcast the message.

 <p:growl id="growl" />

-The addMessage method of localizationBean is as follows:
+The addMessage method of localizationController is as follows:

 public String addMessage() {